 After living in London for 31 years, Lurie moved back to Cape Town in 2011.

-He is represented by Commune.1 Gallery (Cape Town, SA)
+He is represented by Commune.1 Gallery (Cape Town, SA) and ARTCO Art Gallery (Germany)

 Selected solo exhibitions